TauConsortium/home.io/pages/getting-started.md

 layout              : page-fullwidth
 show_meta           : false
 title               : "Timeline"
-subheadline         : "Lorem ipsum timeline" teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
+subheadline         : "Our plan for the Future" teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header:
    image_fullwidth  : "header_homepage_13.jpg"